DerwenAI/ERKG/article/draft.md

 ![histogram: entities count vs. records per entity](img/graphs.plot.ent_rec.png)

-On average, each entity has more than 2 records linked.
+Wow, some of these entities have resolved more than 30 records!
-Some of them have more than 30 records!
+Imagine being that business with 30 shadows out there, trying to get your tax records untangled.

 Let's use the [PyVis](https://pyvis.readthedocs.io/en/latest/) library in Python to visualize relations in our KG.
 In other words, we'll visualize the knowledge graph to illustrate how much convergence of dataset records we achieved through entity resolution: